Nickname863/sammi_functions/README.md

 # Calling Buttons in SAMMI with parameters and returns!
 ### Developer Mode
 For a part of this process we need to access SAMMIs Developer mode.
 Without it we will later not be able to set Button Instance variable.
 You enable it by clicking 10 on refresh in the settings.
+(Dev Commands you add will not vanish from your deck and you can move and copy them like normal.)

 [![](https://raw.githubusercontent.com/Nickname863/sammi_functions/refs/heads/main/images/activate_developer_mode.gif)](https://raw.githubusercontent.com/Nickname863/sammi_functions/refs/heads/main/images/activate_developer_mode.gif)